djlastnight/KeyboardSplitterXbox/README.md

 1. Buy an anti-ghosting keyboard
 or
 2. Change the preset bindings.
 Try which keys might be pressed simultaneously here: https://drakeirving.github.io/MultiKeyDisplay/
-Please do not report issues like [x] key + [y] key does not register ingame!
-Choose your preset bindings wisely to avoid ghosting!
+Please do not report issues like *%some key%* + *%other key%* does not register ingame!
+**Choose your preset bindings wisely to avoid ghosting!**
 The default preset has known ghosting - you can't use both sticks (LS and RS) at their lower left positions (x min + y min) simultaneously.
+This is because on cheap keyboard you can not use LeftArrow + DownArrow + NumPad4 + NumPad2 simultaneously.
+Try yours from the link above.

-Please do use the built-in xbox 360 controller tester to ensure the preset works as you expect before running the game!!!
+Please do use the built-in xbox 360 controller tester (from app file menu 'Controllers' -> 'Test Xinput Controllers') to ensure the preset works as you expect, before running the game.
+If you encounter strange controller behavior in-game, please do an anti-ghosting check, described above, before commiting an issue.

 # Download
 https://github.com/djlastnight/KeyboardSplitterXbox/releases